vedph/gve-doc/model/snapshot.md

 Thus, this model defines a clear boundary between the textual layer and its visual counterparts; both are expressed within the operation, and with maximum granularity, while preserving the distinction between their appearance and their interpretation for the text.

 This defines a fully symbolic diplomatic model, where visuals are encoded for their essential components, using a sort of **visual grammar** of signs, while still leveraging the same model for them.
 Just like you encode a "reason" feature, e.g. a replacement for metrical reasons, you encode all the visuals representing that replacement.
 Not only this allows to encode the appearance of the manuscript, but it also uses a set of conventional descriptors for their signs, which can be equally leveraged for further analysis (e.g. clustering visuals features like shape and position according to their meaning).

-This is somewhat similar to what happens when you adopt a set of descriptors in an iconographic description of an image: you pick from a closed vocabulary a set of items which in your theorical framework are capable of defining the main features of that image.
+This is similar to what happens when you adopt a set of descriptors in an iconographic description of an image: you pick from a closed vocabulary a set of items which in your theorical framework are capable of defining the main features of that image.